libera-machinelearning/libera-machinelearning.github.io/Resources/Beginner.md

 * [Executive Data Science](https://www.coursera.org/specializations/executive-data-science)
 * [Data Science at Scale](https://www.coursera.org/specializations/data-science)

 Refer to the [full list](https://www.coursera.org/browse/data-science/machine-learning?languages=en) of Coursera machine learning specializations and courses.
+Note that although it's not free to enroll in a Coursera specialization, enrolling in each of the constituent courses is free.

 ## Vocation
 Getting trained in cloud offerings is of interest with regard to corporate employment.